dchote/gopicamera/misc/readme.md

 ```
 ---

-An updated version of `checkinstall` fixes a segfault on raspbian (https://github.com/opencv/opencv/issues/8897).
+Build and install an updated version of `checkinstall` to fix the segfault that currently happens on raspbian (https://github.com/opencv/opencv/issues/8897).
 ```
 git clone https://github.com/giuliomoro/checkinstall
 cd checkinstall